Power and Light Press Internship

 - We are not currently able to provide housing, but can try to help you find something

 - We request a minimum one month commitment, so you can really learn the ropes of the shop.
-Four days/week is ideal, which then leaves some time for you to find outside part time paid work, if necessary.
+Three days/week is ideal, which then leaves some time for you to find outside part time paid work, if necessary.
 This town doesn't have a ton of job opportunities, but we can try to help you find additional work if you let us know what sort of stuff you're up for.